DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Learning Methodology Shift:** Recognized this as an indicator to prepare for visual and auditory learning content, which often complements textual explanations for practical skills like CSS.

 ---

+#### FUNDAMENTAL TERMS AND CONCEPTS - New Subsection Commencement

+### Course Step Number: 319
+### Date Researched: 2025-07-28

+### Key Learnings:

+* **Curriculum Structure:** Identified the official start of "SUBSECTION A: FUNDAMENTAL TERMS AND CONCEPTS," signaling a focused segment on the basic terminology and core ideas in CSS.
+* **Preparatory Phase:** Recognized this as a conceptual step to prepare for understanding the essential vocabulary that underpins all CSS operations and subsequent tutorial videos.

+---